 Editor and any editorial staff must not reveal any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
 Editors will secure that material submitted remains confidential while under review process.

 Unpublished texts must not be used in the editor's own research nor distributed to third parties.
 Informations or ideas received through peer review in the process of approval must be kept confidential and not used for any personal advantage.

 Publication and Submission fee

-Authors are not required to pay for maniscript processing neither submission nor publication fee beyond eventual conference registration fee.
+A submission fee is applicable to all submitted papers.
+No further publication fee is charged.
 All information about fees must be clearly stated on the journal´s website before authors begin preparing their manuscript for submission.